ahmedshafiq12/Egyptian-Arabic-Virtual-Assistant/README.md

 ![LLAMA2 By Meta & Microsoft](https://github.com/theonlyshafiq/NTI-FinalProject/assets/63657698/8d2f1c66-60d7-4c7d-b31d-c434703038df)

 **LAMMA2 Overview**
-Llama 2 is a collection of pretrained and fine-tuned generative text models ranging in scale from 7 billion to 70 billion parameters.
+Llama 2 is a collection of pre-trained and fine-tuned generative text models ranging in scale from 7 billion to 70 billion parameters.
 This is the repository for the 70B fine-tuned model, optimized for dialogue use cases and converted for the Hugging Face Transformers format.

 **LAMMA2 Model**
 For our chatbot implementation, we have employed the LAMMA2 model.
 This model is notable for its extensive parameter count, consisting of 70 billion parameters.
 It has been trained on a large corpus of data from Meta, ensuring a rich contextual understanding of diverse topics.